Tech Talk

 This is especially important for shoppers comparing Certified Used or Refurbished MacBooks, because choosing a model that’s losing support in 2026 significantly shortens its remaining lifespan.

-Apple follows a predictable software support cycle for macOS that directly impacts how long a MacBook remains secure, compatible, and fully functional.
-Understanding this cycle is essential—especially if you are buying a Certified Used or Refurbished MacBook in 2025 or planning ahead for 2026.
+Apple follows a predictable software support cycle for macOS, which directly affects how long a MacBook remains secure, compatible, and fully functional.
+Understanding this cycle is essential—especially if you are buying a Certified Used or Refurbished MacBook in 2026.

 1. Annual Major macOS Release

 Apple releases a new version of macOS every year (macOS 14, macOS 15, now macOS 26).
-BTW, Apple jumped the numbering from 15 to 26 this year to make it universal for all Apple OS (e.g. iOS 26, iPadOS 26).
-It’s also easier for users to remember, because Version 26 is planned for 2026.
-Personally, I really like this new numbering because of its simplicity.
+Apple jumped the numbering from 15 to 26 to make it universal across Apple operating systems (for example, iOS 26 and iPadOS 26).
+It’s also easier for users to remember because Version 26 aligns with 2026.

 A MacBook must meet Apple’s hardware requirements to install the latest OS.
 If it doesn’t support the new release, it immediately enters “legacy” status.